harshabose/interpolation/README.md

 ## Example
 The following example creates a interpolator for CL (lift coeffecient) of an airfoil from angle of attack (-90deg to 90deg) and reynolds number (100,000 to 2,000,000).

-Following is a 3D plot representing the data collected from CFD simulations.
+Following is a 3D plot representing the training data collected from 5000 CFD simulations of NACA 65(2)-415 airfoil.

 Following is the interpolator code which allows us to find accurate estimate of CL at a new angle of attack and reynolds number.

 ```cpp
 #include <fstream>
 #include <chrono>